niceyeti/tutornetes/README.md

 * */clusters*: create folders here containing content (helm charts, k3d startup, etc). describing a cluster
     * */base_cluster*: an example cluster
         * */go_app*: an example golang cloud application with some basic endpoints and a static page
+        * */go_grpc_example*: and example gRPC CRUD application in golang and backed by postgres.
+A good integration test example using dockertest is included.
+        * */go_webhook_example*: A minimal working example of a kubernetes admission webhook, in golang.
+The webhook merely logs a message, but could amend the object definitions however one needs.
+        * */tools_container*: A handy container and Pod definition based on the tutum/dnsutils containers, useful for debugging cluster components.
+Any other one-off diagnostic tools one might need can be added, built, and deployed.
         * */scripts*: script cemetery for random or obsolete scripts
+        * */ops_extras*: Not yet fully defined, not a first-class project in the repo.
+Currently I use this to store declarative examples of role-bindings, etc.
+    * */misc*: an unhealthy collection of review notes and other stuff exposing my own ignorance :)
 The primary resources to understand are in the *base_cluster* folder:
 | Resource | Description |
 | :--- | :--- |